-Because the FLSA obligates the county to pay overtime work whether or not it is properly recorded on timesheets, directives from a supervisor or authority figure to underreport work hours deprives the employee of compensation earned and threatens the county with liability for unpaid overtime.
-As a result, a supervisor, including a Department Head, who directs a subordinate to omit from timesheets overtime actually worked is subject to serious disciplinary action, up to, and including possible termination of employment despite the county's progressive discipline policy.
+county with liability for unpaid overtime.
+As a result, a supervisor, including a Department Head, who directs a subordinate to omit from timesheets overtime actually worked is subject to serious disciplinary action, up to, and including possible termination of employment despite progressive discipline policy. county's

 Because the FLSA obligates the county to pay overtime work whether or not it is properly recorded on timesheets, the county is dependent upon employees accurately reporting their overtime hours actually worked and to report attempts by supervisors to direct, bully, encourage or otherwise induce subordinates to record inaccurate hours on their timesheets.
-As a result, employees shall timely report to either the County Administrator or Chairman any attempts or efforts to direct, bully, encourage or otherwise induce them to report inaccurate hours on their timesheets.
+As a result, employees shall timely report to either the County Administrator, County Attorney or Chairman any attempts efforts to direct, bully, encourage or otherwise induce them to report inaccurate hours on their timesheets.
 For purposes of this policy, "timely report" shall mean reporting supervisor misconduct no later than two (2) weeks after its occurrence.
 A failure to timely report such activity shall subject employees to serious disciplinary action, up to, and including possible termination of employment despite the county's progressive discipline policy.

-Section 16 governs vovertime pay for holidays for EMS and Sheriff's Office.
+Section 16 governs overtime employees of the Sheriff's Office. overtime pay for holidays for

 - G. Increases in Salaries.
-Increases in pay for county employees shall be governed by the following principles. - Any employee shall be initially employed for a probationary period not to exceed (6) six months.
+Increases in pay for county employees shall be governed by the following principles. - 1.
+Any employee shall be initially employed for a probationary period not to exceed (6) six months. - 1.
+The pay plan consists of a various number of job categories.
+The County Commission may add or delete categories as deemed necessary. - 2.
+After an employee reaches the maximum rate within a pay level, such employee shall only be entitled to across-the-board salary adjustments and merit payments in bonus form.

-Donald Cronin 9/10/2016 1:16 AM Formatted: Font color: Black
+Formatted: Font color: Black Donald Cronin 9/10/2016 1:16 AM